+in our orientation convention.
+The $A_{i,j}$ are $(2(n-1)+4) \times 2$ matrices corresponding to how the pair of components coming from $f_i$ link with the components of $\overline{L}_{g,n}$.
+In our orientation convention, the $A_{i,j}$ have identical columns but with opposite signs.
+The $A_{i,j}'$ are the transpose of the $A_{i,j}$, so they have identical rows but with opposite signs.

-the matrices $A_i$ have identical columns but with opposite signs and the $A_i'$ have identical rows but with opposite signs.
-Recall that if $E$ is an elementary matrix for a row operation then the matrix $ERE^T$ is obtained from the matrix $R$ by a simultaneous row and column operation.
-Then Sylvester's law of inertia tells us that the signatures of $R$ and $ERE^T$ are equal.
-We can then repeatedly apply these operations to get a matrix of the form
+Recall that if $E$ is an elementary matrix for a row operation, then $ERE^T$ is obtained from the matrix $R$ by simultaneous row and column operations.
+Sylvester's law of inertia states that the signatures of $R$ and $ERE^T$ are equal.
+We repeatedly apply these operations to get a matrix of the form